 As a website developer, I have plenty of experience attempting to work with various hosting companies.
 Launching a new website or transferring a website requires a good website hosting interface.
 Let me tell you, there are some real nightmares out there!

-I use and recommend WP Engine and Host Gator for hosting services.
+I use and recommend WP Engine and SiteGround for hosting services.

 When I was getting started with WordPress, I wish I would have had someone to tell me, “Use this theme!”

 Instead, it took me a long time to stumble upon some high quality theme providers.
 I didn’t even know how I was supposed to tell the difference between the good stuff and the bad stuff.
 Here are some rules to follow when selecting your WordPress theme:

 It has to be responsive.
 A responsive website looks good on phones, tablets and desktops.
 Do not even look twice at a theme that does not have the label, “responsive”.

 Avoid “Free” Themes